 Focus is on the manner in which social agencies carry out the mission of social work.
 Included are structured observations and intervention experiences.
 Eight hours per week are required in a social agency.
 8 contact hours.
 Graded S, U.

-Prerequisite: Acceptance into the B.S.W. program, SWRK 326, and concurrent enrollment in SWRK 327.
+Prerequisite: Acceptance into the B.S.W. program, SWRK 326 or SWRK 326W, and concurrent enrollment in SWRK 327.

 Offered: Spring, Summer.